UCI-GDIM32-W25/in-class-activities-zmcdonne/README.md

 # Week 1

 ## Activity 1
-- be nicee to the las
+- be nice to the la's
 - start early
 - go to tech support
 - playtest your build